General Program Questions

 Do you offer application fee waivers?

-• As a department, we do not offer fee waivers.
-Our Graduate and International Admissions Center handles all other fee waivers.
+• No, as a department, we do not offer fee waivers.
+Our Graduate School handles fee waivers for domestic students.
 You can find more information here.
+Fee waivers are not available for international students.

 How many letters of recommendation are required?